-Film Stocks 1.5 review - Tone and style your images
+Film Stocks 1.5 full review

 There are a large number of film stocks to choose from, but a lot are quite similar and there are few real ageing effects.

 In most things you have to keep moving forwards just to stay in the same place.
 Here we have Film Stocks 1.5 being the case in point.
 A year after the original release, which ran into a brick wall from Alien Skin called Exposure 4, there’s an update to the plug-in from Digital Film Tools.
 Does it address all the shortcomings of the original release or add some newer effects to combat all the retro and vintage apps that have been released this year?
 Well, no, unfortunately for DFT, it doesn’t.
 What it does do is add OpenCL graphics acceleration so that when adjust the opacity of a layer, the effect is updated in real-time in the preview window.
 It isn’t smooth, but it’s better.
 There’s now 32-bit floating point precision for faster processing and the user interface is much higher resolution which those with Retina displays can enjoy.
 There are some bug fixes as well.